frenetic-lang/frenetic/guide/03-OxFirewall.md

 #### Programming Task

 Fill in the `switch_connected` event handler.
-You need to install two entries into the flow table--one for ICMP traffic and the other for all other traffic.
-You can use the following template:
+You need to install two entries into the flow table: one for ICMP traffic and the other for all other traffic.
+Use the following template:

 ```ocaml
 let switch_connected (sw : switchId) : unit =